 Egg allergy is NOT a risk factor.
 This is a common myth.
 Botox doesn't contain egg proteins.
 The confusion comes from certain vaccines that do.

 Routine Botox allergy testing is not standard practice anywhere in the world — including Japan.
-The reason: true allergy is so rare that mass testing would produce more false positives than real ones.
+The reason: true allergy is so rare that mass testing would produce more false positives than real ones, and no validated test protocol for botulinum toxin hypersensitivity exists in the medical literature.

 Intradermal test: a tiny amount on the forearm, wait 20–30 minutes.
 Negative = safe to proceed.
 Available at premium clinics.